-- Paint the color onto hair using your fingers (make sure to cover them with thin gloves).
+- Paint the color onto hair using your fingers.
+Make sure to protect them with thin gloves.
 Select random strands and add as much or as little color as desired.

 - Let the color sit for a really long time.
 The longer you leave it on, the more saturated it will become…to a certain extent.
 I left mine in for approximately 4 to 5 hours!
 I wrapped my hair in a towel (so I wouldn't accidentally get pink dye on the couch) and then went about my day.

 - Rinse hair well using cool water.
 Be prepared to have a really pink shower!
 I added a lot of conditioner when I rinsed my hair so it would be really soft and easy to comb.
-I've been using Redkin's All Soft conditioner recently and I think it does a good job.
+I've been using Macadamia Moisture Masque recently for deep conditioning and I think it does a good job.

 Related: How to Get Defined Curls (If you want your hair to look similar to mine in the photos above)